 Generally, the term web hosting refers to the service that allows hosting and serving websites.
 It is not the only type of hosting (e.g., email hosting).

-When people say web host, they often refer to the company that is providing the service.
+When people use the term web host, they often refer to the company that is providing the service.
 For example, Dreamhost is a web host, Kinsta is another (a.k.a web hosting company, web hosting provider, etc).

 How do hosting companies do it?
 Also, what is a server?
 Or web server?

-The web hosting companies have servers running on the internet.
+The web hosting companies have servers connected to the internet.
 These are not just servers, but web servers.
-That means these servers are capable of receiving HTTP requests, process them, and send responses back to the client (e.i, you & I).
+That means these servers are capable of receiving HTTP requests, processing them, and sending responses back to the client (e.i, you & me sitting with a web browser).

-These servers have special web server software running on them, which enables them to do all these things.
+These servers have special web server software running on them, which enables them to respond to HTTP requests.
 Apache & Nginx are two popular server software used by many web hosts.

 The server also has a public IP address.
 When you point your domain to that IP, people will be able to access your website using that domain.